Amy C. Clement

-Amy C. Clement is an atmospheric and marine scientist studying and modeling global climate change at the University of Miami's Rosenstiel School of Marine and Atmospheric Science.
+Amy C. Clement is an atmospheric and marine scientist studying and modeling global climate change at the University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science.

 Her research focuses on cloud albedo feedbacks, ocean circulation patterns, and the El Niño Southern Oscillation (ENSO).

-Early life
+Early life and education

 Clement was born in Boston and moved to Long Island shortly thereafter, where she spent most of her adolescent life.

-Education

 Clement attended Columbia College where she received a B.A. in physics.
 She received her Ph.D from the Earth and Environmental Science program at Columbia University.
 Her studies continued at the University of Pierre and Marie Currie in Paris, where she conducted her postdoctoral work.

-Career and research
+Career

 Clement is a climate scientist studying atmospheric and oceanic interactions related to climate change.
 She studies the physics of climate modeling, and seeks to understand the mechanisms of climate change to refine a global climate model.
-Clement is currently a professor at University of Miami's Rosenstiel School of Marine and Atmospheric Sciences.
+Clement is currently a professor at University of Miami's Rosenstiel School of Marine, Atmospheric, and Earth Science.
 She is involved in a long term project focused on understanding the importance of tropical regions in paleoclimate for her global climate model.
 One of Clements primary research topics focuses on the role of the cloud albedo feedback in a warming climate.
 Her studies examine low-altitude clouds, which are capable of reflecting incoming solar radiation back into space.
 She studies the relationship between the cover of these clouds and the rate of warming to examine the role of clouds.
-Clements findings support this theory in that as climate and oceans warm, low laying clouds form less frequently, which lowers the albedo of the earth (more infrared radiation is absorbed rather than reflected), leading to a warmer climate with less clouds.
+Clements' findings support this theory in that as climate and oceans warm, low laying clouds form less frequently, which lowers the albedo of the earth with more infrared radiation is absorbed rather than reflected, leading to a warmer climate with less clouds.
 As most in of her research, these findings support a positive feedback warming cycle in climate.
 Additionally, Clement has conducted significant research on the El Niño Southern Oscillation (ENSO), which is known to play a large role in the climate system.
 Clement and her researchers somewhat controversially suggest that atmospheric and ocean dynamics need not be connected in order to understand tropical climate and their associated global patterns.

 She was awarded the James B Macelwane Medal in 2007.
 The Macelwane Medal is presented to young scientists who has made significant contributions in the realm of geophysical sciences.
 Clement was nominated for this award because of her research in tropical atmospheric and ocean dynamics.
 In conducting this research, she focused on how the atmosphere and ocean interact with both orbital changes and the thermohaline circulation system.